 Tips for Information Security

-With the increase of phishing attempts and fraudulent emails, ITS urges students, faculty and staff to:
+With the increase in phishing attempts and fraudulent emails, ITS urges students, faculty, and staff to:

 - CHANGE your password every 180 days.